 Getting off of the plane and finding out that your luggage has been lost is every flyer’s worst nightmare, but it can and does happen.
 This is why it’s so important to store your wallet, passport, prescription medication, expensive jewelry items, etc. in your personal item.

 You will need your government issued I.D. and passport, if you’re flying internationally, to get your boarding pass and go through security anyway, and keeping it out will guarantee you have it with you throughout the duration of your trip.
 Also, the Federal Aviation Administration (FAA) regulations require that you you pack all electronic devices inside your carry-on and personal items, as well as all of your charging devices and any additional lithium batteries.

 9. Pack all liquids larger than 3.4 fluid ounces in your checked luggage

 If you have fashion boutiques and shopping in mind, don’t take up space in your suitcase with ordinary clothes.
-Take only the essentials so you have room for your purchases in your bag.
+Take only the essential items so you have room for your purchases in your bag.

 11. Avoid stains

 Pack your light colored clothes inside out to prevent them from getting stains in your suitcase.
 Once you’ve made it to your hotel, use the complimentary shower caps to cover the bottoms of your shoes to keep them from staining your clothes after you’ve worn them.

 Also, make sure you bring a plastic or reusable bag to store your dirty clothes in.
 This will help you stay organized and ensure that your clean clothes don’t get mixed up with your other items.

 12. Learn how to pack a carry on efficiently

 Are you only planning to travel with a carry on?
 Here are some tips for fitting the most you can into your carry on suitcase: